 “You always this sarcastic?”

 “Why ya judgin’ me?
 I ain’t done nothin’ to you.”

 “Sorry.
 I just want to check it out.”

 “Well, get ur punk ass outta here.
 If Chuck catches you, ya might not get away.
 He’s got his ways.”

-“See ya,” we both said, getting away.
+“See ya,” we both say, getting away.

 “Whew.
-She was a tough cookie,” Scott observed.
+She’s a tough cookie,” Scott observes.

 “After having sex for money with so many people?”

 I think about it, remembering all the weird things I’ve done.